mihir224/FitGenie/README.md

 I have implemented the home, sign-in/sign-up and the workout plan pages through React.

-As of now, one can sign-in/sign-up through google
+As of now, one can sign-in through google

 To run the project locally on your computer, you can run: